kkig/python-voting-app/README.md

 ## Voting app

 Simple voting app developed with Python and django.
+There are comments for the sake of learning.

 ### Run application